 Read and Listen to African Culinary Chefs and Historians

-Netﬂix’s new 4-part docuseries, High on the Hog: How African American Cuisine Transformed America, provides a history lesson on African American resilience in the kitchen.
+Lastly, you must watch the Netﬂix’s 4-part docuseries, High on the Hog: How African American Cuisine Transformed America, which provides a history lesson on African American resilience in the kitchen.
 It was adapted from Oldways African Heritage and Health Advisory Board Member, Dr. Jessica B. Harris’ book, High on the Hog: A Culinary Journey from Africa to America.
 We Recommend watching the fourth episode from season 1 called “Freedom”, which features black cowboys, Barbecued brisket meats, Senegalese lamb, and of course southern Juneteenth festivities.
 We also wrote a blog post about the entire series, if you would like to learn more.

 Poultry and Fish